Akudo Nnamani left the pointer hovering around the options listed under “Marital Status.”

 The doorbell rang.

+She minimized the window and walked to her door.
 She looked through the peephole, then smiled as she opened the door.

 Nonso Anidiobi was her late husband’s best friend.
 She met him the night before her wedding when she and her husband-to-be had hosted their entire bridal party to a pre-wedding dinner.
-They had hit it off immediately, and had remained good friends afterwards.
+They had hit it off immediately, and remained good friends afterwards.

 When her husband died, Nonso proved to be a true friend.
 He constantly called to check on her, gave her space when he knew she needed it, and helped her out with errands when he could – all with no ulterior motive.
 It was more than she could ask for.